 PACKING + GEAR GUIDE

 Use this packing guide to help you prep and plan for our WHOAx Japan Expedition!
 Our biggest piece of advice on trips with lots of moving around like this one, is to pack smart and pack light, and bring durable things you can layer and rewear.
 You’ll want light long sleeves and light jackets in the mornings and evenings, but be prepared, to de-layer in the afternoons when temperatures rise and when we’re in the cities where it’s humid.
-September can still be warm with summer temperatures, so keep that in mind when deciding what to pack.
+April and September can be warm with summer-like temperatures, so keep that in mind when deciding what to pack.
 As always, use your best judgment and discretion when deciding exactly what you want to bring (no one knows you better than you)!

 At some points during the adventure, we will have a courier who will transport our larger items of luggage ahead of time to make the long-distance transfers by bus and train more relaxed (how lucky)!
 Each adventurer is allowed one piece of luggage to send with the courier (extra luggage can be sent at an additional charge).
 Note that the luggage sent by courier on some days when we’re on our Kumano Kodo trek will not rejoin us on the same day.
 This means that you will not have access to that luggage on those nights, and you should plan to carry your essential overnight items in your daypack on those days.
 As a general guide, we recommend you bring a small to medium size suitcase on wheels, as well as a 30L sized daypack to use on the trail and to carry your must-have essentials like rain layers, snacks and water.